peterhinch/micropython-micropower/README.md

 that might be achieved from various types of batteries.

 The power overheads of the Pyboard are discussed and measurements presented.
-These overheads comprise the consumption of the voltage regulator and the charge required to recover from standby and to load and compile typical application code.
+These overheads comprise the standby power consumption and the charge required to recover from standby and to load and compile typical application code.

 A module ``upower.py`` is provided giving access to features useful in low power applications but not